 The designated time in which all trade show exhibit properties must be removed from the exhibit hall.

 Trade show freight that is left after the force out time.
 Forced freight usually gets transferred to the freight carrier designated by show management.

-A European term for a Custom Display, Custom Stand or Custom Build Stand.
+A European term for Custom Displays, Custom Stands or Custom Build Stands.

 Exhibit properties and other materials shipped to a trade show for an exhibit booth.

 A transportation company that performs shipping for trade show displays.

 Show management appointed company providing services to a trade show and/or its exhibitors.

 A prominent component of trade show booths which features the exhibitor’s logo and company name.